How to interpret signs and symbols to guide myself?

 • Dreams or repeating images

-• Body sensations: the feeling in your belly when something is off or deeply right
+• Body sensations: the feeling in your belly when something is right or off

 • Patterns in timing: delays, openings, synchronicities